spandx/rubygems-cache/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mokhan/spandx-rubygems.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/spandx-rubygems/blob/master/CODE_OF_CONDUCT.md).

 ## License